Delta: Flight to Shanghai turned back because of COVID rules

-Delta: Flight to Shanghai turned back because of COVID rulesTuesday, December 28, 2021
+Delta: Flight to Shanghai turned back because of COVID rulesMonday, December 27, 2021

 |